 An AAP is in place for the area to secure comprehensive regeneration and guide future development over a 15-20 year period.
+Future growth and development will be brought forward in line with the policies set out in the AAP.

-The AAP has planned for the following levels of growth; 1450 new homes, one Regional Investment Site, 13,500 sq.m. gross of retail floorspace and 10,000 sq.m. office floorspace.
+The AAP has planned for the following levels of growth; 1450 new homes, one Regional Investment Site, 13,500 sq.m. gross of comparison retail floorspace and 10,000 sq.m. office floorspace.